FloMee/BatClassify_RPi/README.md

     export PATH=$PATH:/home/pi/BatClassify_RPi/

+Alternatively you can simply move the file BatClassify to the '/bin/' folder.

+    sudo mv BatClassify_RPi/BatClassify /bin/

 Finally move the models folder in your BatClassify directory to the home directory and reboot.

     mv BatClassify_RPi/models/ /home/pi/